 The Local Government Act 1972 requires that the Authority shall list any unpublished Background Papers necessarily used in the preparation of the Reports.
 The Background Papers referred to in each report, PART A, excluding those papers that contain Exempt or Confidential Information, PART B, can be inspected by appointment at the National Park Office, Bakewell.
-Contact the Democratic Legal Support Team 01629 816200.
-362/352.
-E-mail address: and on ext democraticandlegalsupport@peakdistrict.gov.uk
+Contact the Democratic and Legal Support Team on 01629 816200, ext 362/352.
+E-mail address: democraticandlegalsupport@peakdistrict.gov.uk